Riverscapes/RiverscapesToolbar/README.md

 <https://riverscapes.github.io/RiverscapesToolbar/>

-## Contributors

-Contact info [At] northarrowresearch.com with questions about this repository.

 ## Acknowledgements

 The CHaMP Workbench software was developed by North Arrow Research Ltd., with funding form the [Bonneville Power Administration](https://www.bpa.gov/) (BPA) BPA Fish and Wildlife Program Project [#2011-006](http://www.cbfish.org/Project.mvc/Display/2011-006-00).
 Contributions were also made by [South Fork Research](http://www.southforkresearch.org/) and members of the [Fluvial Habitats Center](http://etal.joewheaton.org/a/joewheaton.org/et-al/) at Utah State University.